GoBeromsu/Summer-Internship-Preassignment/README.md

 - I tried multithreading-based exception handling to handle timeouts, but it failed due to Python GIL and thread internal exception propagation issues.
 In the future, handling using native interrupts
 - As the number of blocks increases, the probability of connection failures in the backtracking algorithm spikes, causing extreme delays above 65 → This is interpreted as an effect of topological constraints other than simple combinations.
 - Both heaviness and ratio analyses used the same seed increment method (linear) and the same dataset. → While they lack complete independence due to overlapping analytical targets, they are designed with separate folders for each experiment to allow for future experiment branching and reuse.
-- We linearly increase the seed value when performing benchmarks, but for long-term reproducibility or collision avoidance, a hash-based unique ID design is desirable in the future
+- I linearly increase the seed value when performing benchmarks, but for long-term reproducibility or collision avoidance, a hash-based unique ID design is desirable in the future
 ## Future Work

 This experiment implicitly revealed that in addition to the number and type of blocks, external factors such as **MetaDrive internal algorithms (e.g., backtracking)** affect the generation time.
 Therefore, in the next step, we can extend the analysis to the **combination effect of structural factors such as block order, lane length, and intersection location**.